Application icon

 Raw

 The source delimiter is ignored.
 The produced list contains every source item in the order encountered.
 Duplicates are not removed and empty items are retained.
+Leading and trailing spaces are ignored.
 This mode makes absolutely no sense when the source is a named variable.

 When executing stepwise and the source is a field, you can elect to only process those files which have a specified track variable which has a value of true.
 You can use any compare statement to test for specific conditions which then saves the test result to a track variable.
 The Build statement can then selectively only process those files which met the condition.